achillesn/cool-spinach/_drafts/RANDOM/antimatter.md

 canonical_url: ''

 ---
 <iframe src="https://player.vimeo.com/video/2337249" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-Poem by https://en.wikipedia.org/wiki/Russell_Edson Russel Edson Film by © Achilles Nasios
+Poem by <a href="https://en.wikipedia.org/wiki/Russell_Edson" target="blank">Russel Edson - </a> Film by © <a href="https://anikon.org/ " target="blank">Achilles Nasios</a>

+On the other side of a mirror there's an inverse world, where the insane go sane; where bones climb out of the earth and recede to the first slime of love.

+And in the evening the sun is just rising.

+Lovers cry because they are a day younger, and soon childhood robs them of their pleasure.

+In such a world there is much sadness which, of course, is joy.